emmasarge/mindset-journal/README.md

 * Columns were not working for gratitude.html so I added a row and used bootstrap to define the columns for responsive view.
 * Heroku wasn't connecting with MongoDB, there was an extra quotation mark in the MONGO_URI in the set up on mongodb.com which I corrected.
 * Login for only users to see their entries and admin to see entries wasn't looping.
 Changed syntax '| or admin'..
+* Deleting only the top journal or gratitude entry, fixed this with Jinja loop so specific entries can be deleted **FIXED**

 # Deployment